hacdias/playground/content/distributed-hash-table.md

 	- **Referenced storage**: references pointers to the actual location of the data.
 		- Good because there's less load on the DHT.
 		- Bad becauser data is only available while the node is available.
+- Can be interpreted as:
+	- Routing systems
+	- Storage systems
+- Challenges:
+	- Routing efficiency
+	- Management overhead
+	- Dynamics

 ## Algorithms